JulienChevron/JulienChevron.github.io/about.md

 permalink: /about/
 ---

-French computer science student from ENSICAEN.
+French computer science student from ENSICAEN.<br/>
 I love Java, Croque-Monsieurs and Jaffacakes

 ### More Information